-Note: GAO comments supplementing those in the report text appear at the end of this appendix.
+Note: GAO comments

+supplementing those in the report text appear at the end of this appendix.
 U.S. Department of Homeland Security Washington, DC 20528

+Homeland Security

+June 12, 2007
-Mr. Mark Goldstein Director, Physical Infrastructure Issues U.S. Government Accountability Office 441 G Street, NW Washington, DC 20548

-Dear Mr. Goldstein:

-RE: Draft Report GAO-07-658, Federal Real Property: DHS Has Made Progress but Additional Actions Are Needed To Address Real Property Management and Security Challenges (GAO Job Code 543163)

-The Department of Homeland Security (DHS) appreciates the opportunity to review and comment on the draft report referenced above.
+Mr. Mark Goldstein Director, Physical Infrastructure Issues U.S. Government Accountability Office 441 G Street, NW Washington, DC 20548 Dear Mr. Goldstein: RE: Draft Report GAO-07-658, Federal Real Property: DHS Has Made Progress but Additional Actions Are Needed To Address Real Property Management and Security Challenges (GAO Job Code 543163) The Department of Homeland Security (DHS) appreciates the opportunity to review and comment on the draft report referenced above.
 As noted in the draft report, DHS has made considerable progress in meeting real property management and security challenges.
 We agree with two recommendations and partially agree with the third one.
 Recommendation 1: The Secretary use the Office of Management and Budget's (OMB's) capital planning principles to link DHS' long-term capital needs with the asset management planning activities required under the President's real property initiative.
 The Department concurs with the recommendation.
 We agree that a capital investment plan guided by OMB's capital planning principles will reduce long-term real property costs and support the DHS mission.
 We are aware of this investment planning weakness within DHS and have taken proactive steps to address it using subject matter experts.
-The Department is in the process of reviewing proposals from capital investment experts who will be used to assist DHS officials in developing recommendations on how best to integrate a single agency (component) wide long-term capital investment planning process.
+The Department is in the process of reviewing proposals from capital investment planning works.
 The report is fair and balanced in acknowledging Department efforts to meet the requirements of the President's Management Agenda and real property initiatives.
 DHS appreciates the Government Accountability Office's (GAO's) recognition of the Office of Management and Budget's approval of our Asset Management Plan and Three Year Timeline.
 GAO also recognizes and reports on the challenges facing DHS in managing a federal portfolio with limited resources.
-We will continue to work diligently at improving the management and effective use of our real property in support of the President's real property initiative.
+We will continue to work diligently at improving the management and effective use of our real property in support of the

+President's real property initiative.